 Why bother making homemade applesauce?
 Because it tastes so much better than the store-bought jarred stuff!
-This easy Crockpot Applesauce is reminiscent of apple pie filling, but with no added sugar.
+This easy Crockpot Applesauce is reminiscent of apple pie filling, but with no added sugars.
 It’s incredibly easy to make in the slow cooker.

 Crockpot Applesauce Served in a Glass Jar with Spoonful